-A number of people have neck pain, which may radiate in to the shoulder and arm.
+Many people have neck pain, which may radiate into the shoulder and arm.
 This type of pain can often be a result of an injury at the root of a spinal nerve.
-A nerve root injury is oftentimes referred to as a “pinched” nerve and the medical term for this condition is cervical radiculopathy.
+A nerve root injury is often referred to as a “pinched” nerve or in medical terms cervical radiculopathy.

 Cause of a cervical radiculopathy